-What should my major be?
+What should I major in?
 Am I a pre-health major?

 Cal State LA does not offer a pre-health major.
-Since health professonal schools do not prefer one major over another, students may select a major that they find interesting and can do well in.
-A large percentage of students do select a major in the sciences, likely reflecting the fact that most of the pre-requiste coursework for health professonal schools are also requirements for the major.
-Students who decide to major in something outside of the sciences can absolutely get accepted into professional schools, provided that in addition to their major and graduation requirements, they complete the additional pre-requisite coursework for the health professions school.
+Since health professional schools do not prefer one major over another, students may select a major that they find interesting and can do well in.
+A large percentage of students do select a major in the sciences, likely reflecting the fact that most of the prerequisite coursework for health professions schools are also requirements for the major.
+Students who decide to major in something outside of the sciences can absolutely get accepted into professional schools, provided that in addition to their major and graduation requirements, they complete the additional prerequisite coursework for the health professions school.

 What grades do I need to get in order to get admitted to medical/pharmacy/dental school?

 Strive for A's!
-Per statistics provided by the Association of American Medical Colleges (AAMC), the overall average gpa for admitted medical students (2015) was a 3.7.
+Per statistics provided by the Association of American Medical Colleges (AAMC), the overall average gpa for admitted medical students (2017) was a 3.7.
 Similarly, dental and pharmacy average was roughly a 3.5/3.6.
-Remember, B's are slightly below your goal, so A's are critical to preserve a competitive GPA.
 If you are struggling in your coursework, Cal State LA provides many resources for students, and we encourage you to utilize them!
 Please click on the link to get information on the writing center, tutorial center, and advising centers which can help discuss how to improve your academic performance.

 In addition to doing well in classes, what else should I be doing?